josePereiro/PkgInstaller.jl/README.md

 # PkgInstaller.jl
 An script that install julia packages from a set of `Project.toml` and/or `Manifest.toml`.
-It search projects from a given root folder and collect then (It will ignore .git folders).
-After that it will installs/activates/updatesbuild them.
+It search projects within a given root folder and collect then (It will ignore .git folders).
+After that, it will installs/activates/updates/build them.
 Finally, it will install different versions of all explicit deps specified in all `Project.toml`s.
 All the work is done in temporal enviroments, so the script have no effects on any enviroment.